next-ivanblanquez/beeva-poc-pygdf/README.md

 * **Filter/Select Where queries**
-  * In this case, when you need process rows PyGDF behavior is very slow, and always process is faster using instance computing optimized (proof for data with 100M of items is not posible to run in c4.4xlarge instance because there is not enough memory to load data).
-The difference is between 40 and 60 times faster in Pandas (more with dataset is small) and this difference remains stable
+  * In this case, when you need launch a unique query once PyGDF behavior is very slow, and always process is faster using instance computing optimized (proof for data with 100M of items is not posible to run in c4.4xlarge instance because there is not enough memory to load data).
+The difference is between 40 and 60 times faster in Pandas (more with dataset is small), but when you need use the same query modifiying parameter values, PyGDF still being slow the first time, but following iteration are faster than using Pandas.

 * **Joins**